Janoti/devops-project/README.md

       > make pre-push-build
      - A docker image of the app is created
       > make do-push
-     - Your docker image is pushed to your Docker Hub Account and Google Image Repository.
+     - Your docker image is pushed to your Docker Hub Account and Google Image Repository.root

    * Go to **TERRAFORM/terraform-gke**  directory